abhatia08/bios611-project/README.md

 Once the Rstudio is running connect to it by visiting localhost:8787 in your browser, and enter `rstudio` as the username, and `password123` as the password.

 ---
-## Shiny (Homework 10)
+## Shiny

-To explore preliminary county-level data in the dataset, start the R shiny app using one of the two methods:
+Start the R shiny app associated with this project using one of the two methods:

 1. From the command line: